Key polynomials, separate and immediate valuations, and simple extensions of valued fields: Immediate and vs defectless extensions

-Since the key polynomials of each degree are defined independently, the proof of this approximation theorem is short and it relies on a decreasing induction on the degrees of key polynomials.
-Furthermore, the rank of the valuation does not appear in the proof, it works whenever the rank is $1$ or not.
-Note that in the case of an infinite rank, the only difference would be that the cardinal of the family is not necessarily countable, since in the $\nu_{\Phi_{d_1,n_1},\dots,\Phi_{d_k,n_k}}$'s it may occur that the $n_i$'s run over an uncountable ordered set. \\ If there is at most one immediate strict key degree, then we get an algorithm to calculate $\nu(f)$ for every polynomial $f$.
-Let $d_k$ be the greatest key degree which is a most equal to the degree of $f$.
-Then $\nu_{\Phi_{d_1,n},\dots,\Phi_{d_k,n}}(f)=\nu(f)\Leftrightarrow \nu_{\Phi_{d_1,n},\dots,\Phi_{d_k,n}}(f)= \nu_{\Phi_{d_1,n+1},\dots,\Phi_{d_k,n+1}}(f)$.
-Hence we compute $\nu_{\Phi_{d_1,n},\dots,\Phi_{d_k,n}}(f)$, and we stop when this condition holds. \\ If we have $\nu(r)\leq \nu(q\Phi)$ instead of $\nu(r)<\nu(q\Phi)$ in the definition of strict key polynomials, then we say that $\Phi$ is a {\it key polynomial}.
-Key polynomials can also be characterized in the following way.
-Let $\Phi$ be a monic irreducible polynomial and $d$ be the degree of $\Phi$.
-Assume that $d\leq [K[\rchi]\!:\!K]/2$.
-Since the $K$-modules $K_{d-1}[\rchi]$, $K_{d-1}[X]$ and $K[X]/(\Phi)$ are isomorphic (where $K[X]$ denotes the ring of formal polynomials), $\nu$ induces a $K$-module valuation $\bar{\nu}$ on $K[X]/(\Phi)$ by setting, for $f\in K_{d-1}[X]$, $\bar{\nu}(f(X)+(\Phi))=\nu(f(\rchi))$.
-Note that $\bar{\nu}(K[X]/(\Phi))= \nu(K_{d-1}[\rchi])$.
-Now, $\Phi$ is a key polynomial if, and only if, $(K[X]/(\Phi),\bar{\nu})$ is a valued field (i.e. $\bar{\nu}$ is multiplicative).
-If $\Phi$ is a strict key polynomial, then in addition the residue field $(K[X]/(\Phi))_{\bar{\nu}}$ is canonically isomorphic to $(K_{d-1}[\rchi])_{\nu}$ (so, it embeds in $(K[\rchi])_{\nu}$). \\[2mm] {\bf Some model theory.}\\ In above study, we see that the simpler case is the separate one.
-In the model theorical study of extensions of valued fields, separate extensions also give interesting results.
+In order to show the importance of vs defectless and immediate extensions of valued fields as well of the initial segments $\nu(l-K)$, we start by stating some results of model theory of extensions of valued fields.
 A valued field $(K,\nu)$ is said to be {\it algebraically maximal} if no extension of $\nu$ to an algebraic extension of $K$ is immediate.
 If the residue characteristic is $0$, then being algebraically maximal is equivalent to being {\it henselian}, i.e. $\nu$ having a unique extension to any agebraic extension of $K$.
-A famous theorem of J.\ Ax, S.\ Kochen and Y.\ Ershov (\cite{AK 65}) says that the elementary theory of a henselian valued field $(K,\nu)$ of residue characteristic $0$ is determined by the elementary theory of its residue field and the elementary theory of its value group.
+A famous theorem of J.\ Ax, S.\ Kochen and Y.\ Ershov (\cite{AK65}) says that the elementary theory of a henselian valued field $(K,\nu)$ of residue characteristic $0$ is determined by the elementary theory of its residue field and the elementary theory of its value group.
 Next, this result was extended to other families of algebraically maximal valued fields.
 The aim is to get similar results in the case of extensions of valued fields.
-Now, in \cite{D 91} F.\ Delon proved that given a theory $T_F$ of fields of characteristic $0$ and a theory $T_V$ of non trivial linearly ordered abelian groups, the theory of immediate henselian extensions $(L|K,\nu)$, where $K_{\nu}$ is a model of $T_F$ and $\nu K$ is a model of $T_V$, is indecidable and admits $2^{\aleph_0}$ completions.
-The failure comes from the sets $\nu(l-K)$, where $l\in L$.
-Now, if $K$, $L$ are henselian, char$K_{\nu}=0$, and $(L|K,\nu)$ is separate, then the first-order theory of the extension is determined by the theories of the residual extension and of the extension of valued groups.
-The same holds if $(L|K,\nu)$ is an extension of algebraically maximal Kaplansky fields or of real-closed fields (see \cite{B 1}, \cite{B 2}, \cite{L 89}, \cite{L 03}).
+Now, in \cite{D91} F.\ Delon proved that given a theory $T_F$ of fields of characteristic $0$ and a theory $T_V$ of non trivial linearly ordered abelian groups, the theory of immediate henselian extensions $(L|K,\nu)$, where $K_{\nu}$ is a model of $T_F$ and $\nu K$ is a model of $T_V$, is indecidable and admits $2^{\aleph_0}$ completions.
+This theory also depends at least on the family of all initial segments $\nu(l-K)$, with $l\in L\backslash K$.
+Now, if $K$, $L$ are henselian, char$K_{\nu}=0$, and $(L|K,\nu)$ is vs defectless, then the first-order theory of the extension is determined by the theories of the residual extension and of the extension of valued groups.
+The same holds if $(L|K,\nu)$ is an extension of algebraically maximal Kaplansky fields or of real-closed fields (see \cite{B1}, \cite{B2}, \cite{L89}, \cite{L03}).
 Furthermore, we have similar results with dense extensions.
-In the case where $(L|K,\nu)$ is an extension of valued fields of residue characteristic $0$, there exists a henselian subfield $H$, $K\subseteq H\subseteq L$, such that $(H|K,\nu)$ is separate and $(L|H,\nu)$ is immediate (see \cite{D 88}).
-This shows that it can be interesting to focus on separate and immediate extensions. \\[2mm] {\bf Summary of the paper.}\\
+In the case where $(L|K,\nu)$ is an extension of valued fields of residue characteristic $0$, there exists a henselian subfield $H$, $K\subseteq H\subseteq L$, such that $(H|K,\nu)$ is vs defectless and $(L|H,\nu)$ is immediate (see \cite{D88}).
+This shows that it can be interesting to focus on vs defectless and immediate extensions. \\[2mm] In this section, $L|K$ is an extension of fields and $\nu$ is a $K$-module valuation on $L$.